ibm-messaging/mq-aws/README.md

-# mq-aws
+# MQ on Amazon Web Services (AWS)

-Sample code for running IBM® MQ on Amazon Web Services (AWS):
+This repository contains sample code for running IBM® MQ on Amazon Web Services (AWS):

 * [MQ on AWS: PoC of high availability using EFS](efs/)